GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 └── top3genes.approach_I.tab

 #### Top N single-cell differentially expressed genes (DEGs)
 Since the sc-DEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of cells in your cell-type-specific seurat object.

-Thus, we provide several tab files to try [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) only with a subset of genes (e.g., top3genes.approach_I.tab, top3genes.approach_II.tab, top10genes.approach_I.tab, and top10genes.approach_II.tab).
+As an example, we provide several tsv files to try [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) only with a subset of genes (e.g., top3genes.approach_I.tab, top3genes.approach_II.tab, top10genes.approach_I.tab, and top10genes.approach_II.tab).
+In this case, we are picking the top 3 or top 10 DEGs in CD8T memory cells (approach I) or CD8T cells (approach II) found in the supplementary tables in the manuscript ([Table_S7.1 and Table S_7.2](https://www.biorxiv.org/content/biorxiv/early/2021/12/15/2021.12.14.472541/DC1/embed/media-1.xlsx?download=true)).

 A tsv file that has in the:
-* 1st column: Top N gene names.
+* 1st column: Gene names.

 *Of note*:
-* Tab separated.
+* Tsv separated.
 * This file do not have to incorporte a header.
 * It is assumed that the gene names are in the seurat object after the pre-processing gene-level filtering performed in [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R)
 * The top N DEGs files provided for the test datasets are the following: